 - The submission file is in doc(x) file format.
 If this is an initial submission please add also a PDF copy with numbered pages and numbered rows for reviewing purposes.

-- The text is 1.5-spaced; uses 12-point Times New Roman font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.
+- The text is 1.5-spaced; 12-point Times New Roman font; employs italics, rather than underlining; illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.

 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

 - Where available, URLs for the references have been provided.

 The Journal of Estonian and Finno-Ugric Linguistics (ESUKA – JEFUL) publishes original research papers on the linguistics of Estonian and other Finno-Ugric languages.
 The journal is open to contributions from anyone who may wish to submit.
 The journal does not charge APCs or submission charges.
 The only criterion for publication is the quality of the submission, which is decided on the basis of single-blind peer review (the names of reviewers are kept anonymous).
 Each submission will be guaranteed at least two expert reviews.
 The journal is available both in print and online while the online version is fully open access.

 The submission includes a covering letter, the manuscript file(s) and additionally all figures, artwork etc. as separate files.
 Also supplementary files (datasets, code, multimedia) can be added to be published in the electronic version.
 All submissions are made through the online editorial system.

 The manuscript should not exceed 60 000 characters in total (including references and appendices).
 Larger appendices (such as datasets, R code, multimedia, etc.) can be published as separate files in the online version of the journal or linked through an open science repository, e.g. DataDOI or Open Science Framework.
 In any case we strongly encourage the authors to publish the data and the code along with the paper.